Fluffy Pancakes

 Rye Pancakes: Replace about 1/2 of the all-purpose flour with rye flour.

-Oatmeal Pancakes: Replace 1/3 cup of the flour with quick cooking oats or oatmeal you’ve blitzed int a blender.
-These are particularly good with slices of banana cooked in.
+Oatmeal Pancakes: Replace 1/3 cup of the flour with quick-cooking oats or uncooked oats you’ve blitzed in a blender.
+These pancakes are particularly good with slices of banana cooked in.
 Sprinkled with a bit of brown sugar in place of syrup.

 Tiny Grain Pancakes: Stir 1/2 cup cooked quinoa or millet into your batter.